IainNZ/ORSoftwareTools2014/Modelling/README.md

 If you find any errors in these instructions, please contact the course instructors so we can update them for everyone.

+### If you already have everything installed from JuMP class last year

+There have been updates to packages since last year's class, so at the least you will need to open Julia and run ``Pkg.update()`` to update them.

+There have been updates to Julia and Julia Studio as well, so you may want to uninstall/remove them and install the newer, more stable versions.

+Most of the issues in the last class were with Julia Studio so we are no longer advocating its use until it improves a bit.
+It probably makes things a bit easier on Windows if you don't know how to change your PATH.

 ### Install Gurobi 5.6.0
 If you have an older version of Gurobi (>= 5.5) on your computer, that should be fine.
 Some of the features we will use later in the course requier a fairly new version of Gurobi.
 We will be using the 64bit version of Julia, so make sure that you have the 64 bit version of Gurobi intalled.
 If you need a new version: